Carea Leonés: Function

-The function of Carea Leonés it is to carry and control livestock, whether sheep, bovine or equine, it is a stubborn and courageous animal with the cattle, not allowing these daunted it.
+The function of Carea Leonés is to carry and control livestock, whether sheep, bovine or equine.
+It is a stubborn and courageous animal with cattle, not allowing these daunted it.
 This is an important detail and valued by shepherds, and the dog should be strong with some bite to the respect earned it by the cattle so it can control a large number of sheep and impose to the size of cows or mares, with the possibility of receiving a kick.
-In mountain areas these are used more for that type of cattle and take to the home the sheep, for the large herds spend most of the year, in the plain, paramos and shores where the carea is very necessary.
+In mountain areas these are used more for that type of cattle and take to the home the sheep, for the large herds spend most of the year, in the plain, paramos and shores where the carea is needed.

-It is a very smart and intelligent animal, with great learning ability and willingness to work.
+It is an intelligent animal, with great learning ability and willingness to work.
 It is a dog with good personality but is subject to the orders it receives from its owner.